LoginRadius/python-sdk/README.md

 <h6 id="GetAccountIdentitiesByEmail-get-"> Account Identities by Email (GET)</h6>
  Note: This is intended for specific workflows where an email may be associated to multiple UIDs.
-This API is used to retrieve all of the identities (UID and Profiles), associated with a specified email in Cloud Storage.
+This API is used to retrieve all the identities (UID and Profiles), associated with a specified email in Cloud Storage.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/account/account-identities-by-email)

  ```